 In the early 1980s, the boards of the two hospitals realized that without combining resources efficiently, neither hospital would survive financially.
 They decided a merger of the two hospitals would be the best way to maintain their commitment to meeting the healthcare needs of northwestern New Mexico and eastern Arizona.
 On November 3, 1983, representatives from Rehoboth Christian Hospital and McKinley General Hospital signed an historic agreement to merge the two independent medical facilities in order to create Rehoboth McKinley Christian Hospital, which later became Rehoboth McKinley Christian Health Care Services (RMCHCS).

 RMCHCS is a 501(c)(3), nonprofit, fully integrated healthcare system that is committed to improving the health and well being of the people of Gallup, McKinley County and surrounding areas.
 Today it is a 60-bed, acute care hospital that is accredited by The Joint Commission, the College of American Pathologists and the American College of Radiologists.
-RMCHCS also has two outpatient clinics, hospice and home health services, outpatient mental health services and a residential addictions recovery program.
+RMCHCS also has two outpatient clinics as well as hospice, home health and outpatient behavioral health counseling services.

 RMCHCS is the only non-Indian health services medical provider for an approximate 60-mile radius, providing care for patients throughout the region.
 Except for a 25-bed critical access hospital in Grants, New Mexico, RMCHCS is the only significant civilian hospital for 120 miles.